 We are a holding company with no material operations of our own.
 We conduct our operations primarily through our subsidiaries in China.
 As a result, our ability to pay dividends and to finance any debt we may incur depends upon dividends paid to us by our subsidiaries.
 If our subsidiaries or any newly formed subsidiaries incur debt on their own behalf in the future, the instruments governing their debt may restrict their ability to pay dividends to us.
 In addition, our subsidiaries are permitted to pay dividends to us only out of their retained earnings, if any, as determined in accordance with PRC accounting standards and regulations.
 Pursuant to laws applicable to entities incorporated in the PRC, our subsidiaries in the PRC must make appropriations from after-tax profit to non-distributable reserve funds.
 These reserve funds include one or more of the following: (i) a general reserve, (ii) an enterprise expansion fund and (iii) a staff bonus and welfare fund.
-Subject to certain cumulative limits, the general reserve fund requires an annual appropriations are at the subsidiaries' discretion.
+Subject to certain cumulative limits, the general reserve fund requires an annual appropriation of 10% of after-tax profit (as determined under accounting principles generally accepted in the PRC at each year-end); the other fund appropriations are at the subsidiaries' discretion.
 These reserve funds can only be used for the specific purposes of enterprise expansion, staff bonus and welfare, and are not distributable as cash dividends.
 In addition, due to restrictions on the distribution of share capital from our PRC subsidiaries, the share capital of our PRC subsidiaries is considered restricted.
 As a result of the PRC laws and regulations, as of December 31, 2012, approximately RMB2,094.2 million was not available for distribution to us by our PRC subsidiaries in the form of dividends, loans, or advances.